zdluria/clips-together/index.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

+### Data Deletion

+For information on how to delete your data, please see our [Data Deletion Instructions](./data-deletion.html).

 ### Contact Us

 If you have questions about this Privacy Policy, please contact us at [zdluria@gmail.com].